Koenkk/zigbee2mqtt.io/index.md

     </a>
 </div>

 Welcome to the Zigbee2mqtt documentation!
+Besides the documentation, you can also get support and ask questions on the [Forum](http://zigbee2mqtt.discourse.group/) and [Discord channel](https://discord.gg/NyseBeK).

 ### Getting started
 * [What do I need?](getting_started/what_do_i_need.md)